 - Statement Written by the Student (not to exceed two typed, single-spaced pages).
 This statement should indicate how the funds from this fellowship will be used to help shape them for leadership opportunities related to conservation of our natural and environmental resources at local and global levels in the future.
 Students should indicate which leadership experience they intend to participate in and whether they have applied for and been accepted to participate in the program.
 Students should describe what leadership means to them and how participation in their chosen leadership experience will further their professional development, especially as it relates to conservation and the environment.
 Students should also discuss their past leadership experience and how it is relevant to this award.

-- Letter of Acceptance into Leadership Development Program (if available).
+- Letter of Acceptance into Leadership Program (if available).

-- Candidate’s Current CV.
-CV should include educational experience, work experience, fellowships and other awards, scholarly work (including publications, presentations and grants awarded), and past leadership roles and responsibilities (if not covered in work experience).
+- Student’s Current CV.
+CV should include educational experience, work experience, fellowships and awards, scholarly work (including publications, presentations and grants awarded), and past leadership roles and responsibilities (if not covered in work experience).

+Submit materials by Friday, December 14, 2018 to the Application Coordinator for the Theodore Roosevelt Fellowship, Dr. Rose Stewart (firstname.lastname@example.org).
 Late materials will not be accepted.
 Please include “Roosevelt Fellowship” in the subject line of your message.
-Contact Dr. Porter if you have any questions.
-Award recipients will be announced in January 2018.
+Award recipients will be announced in January 2019.